Doing Business in the Comoros

 - African Union (AU) - Convention on Preventing and Combating Corruption

-- Standing Committee for Economic and Commercial Cooperation of the Organization of Islamic Cooperation (COMCEC)
+- Standing Committee for Economic and Commercial Cooperation of the Organisation of Islamic Cooperation (COMCEC)

 - Islamic Chamber of Commerce and Industry

-- Islamic Center for the Development of Trade
+- Islamic Centre for the Development of Trade

 - Statistical, Economic and Social Research and Training Centre for Islamic Countries (SESRIC)